-What is an Ophthalmic Medical Technician?
+What Do Ophthalmic Medical Technician Do?

-Example of Ophthalmic Medical Technician Job Assist ophthalmologists by performing ophthalmic clinical functions.
+Career Description Assist ophthalmologists by performing ophthalmic clinical functions.
 May administer eye exams, administer eye medications, and instruct the patient in care and use of corrective lenses.

-Life As an Ophthalmic Medical Technician
+Daily Life Of an Ophthalmic Medical Technician

 - Conduct ocular motility tests to measure function of eye muscles.